 Our ancestors once huddled in small, isolated communities, their faces illuminated by flickering fires.

-Evidence of controlled campfires for cooking and warmth dates back some 700,000 years, but hundreds of years before then, homo erectus had begun to live in small social groups.
+Evidence of controlled campfires for cooking and warmth dates back some 700,000 years, but thousands of years before then, Homo erectus had started living in small social groups.

 At this point, we can observe changes in the vocal tract, which indicate primitive forms of communication.

-These early forms of communication and social bonding brought about a cascade of changes that thrust human evolution forward, culminating in the formation and dominance of modern humans, homo sapiens.
+Early forms of communication and social bonding brought about a cascade of changes that thrust human evolution forward, culminating in the formation and dominance of modern humans, Homo sapiens.

 Little did early hominids know that the fire around which they gathered was but a pale reflection of the fire that burned within them – the fire of consciousness illuminating them on the path to becoming human.